-Recently, I faced this issue where Facebook was not loading in Chrome browser.
+Recently, I faced this issue where Facebook was not loading in the Chrome browser.
 Google Chrome is already getting slower by the day and added errors and issues like these only make the problem worse.
 Not being able to access my Facebook account gave me a headache and I found a couple of ways to troubleshoot it.

 Fixing Facebook Not Loading on Chrome